nithyalokuge/MUSA/README.md

 - `controllers`: store the controller that handles the application's logic for searching, filtering artifacts and viewing their details.
 - `docs`: contains the `musa.sql` dump and a screeshot of the database structure.
 - `models`: contains the database model that defines the structure of the application's data.
-- `public`: stores all static files such as CSS, images, fonts and front-end JavaScript.
+- `public`: stores files such as CSS, images, fonts and JavaScript.
 - `views`: contains the files that define the UI of the application.
 It uses the EJS template engine for dynamic content rendering.
     - `hunt`: stores views of The Hunt Museum.
         - `games`: stores views of The Hunt Museum's games.